-I remember when I first became unwell, I knew a women who had a long term cancer.
+I once knew a women who had a long term cancer.
 She’d had it for several decades.
 Often I would think “If God hasn’t healed her, what chance do I have?”
 I didn’t realise at the time but I was feeling unworthy of God’s love and his desire to heal me.

 Well, no-one was thought to be more unworthy of God’s love than the leper.
 In fact, lepers couldn’t approach any man, least of all the Son of God.
 He was completely unqualified to worship or come near to God.